akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 @ref[Artery TCP](../remoting-artery.md) is now the default remoting implementation.
 Classic remoting has been deprecated and will be removed in `2.7.0`.
-To migrate to Artery a full cluster restart is required.
-If you've already moved to Artery in 2.5.x then a normal rolling restart is supported but some configuration properties have moved (see below).

-Configuration for artery is under `akka.remote.artery` configuration for classic remoting in `2.6` has moved from `akka.remote` to `akka.remote.classic`.
-Configuration that is used for both remains under `akka.remote`.

 ### Switching to Artery